hdcolin/howardcolin/content/posts/x86-assembler-c.md

 42
 ```

 I think that it's worth noting that this is purely experimental and for my own learning, to share the concept.
-I'm of the understanding that modern compilers are very advanced, and are able to generate optimised assembly far quicker than it would take to write it manaually.
+I'm of the understanding that modern compilers are very advanced, and are able to generate optimised assembly far quicker than it would take to write it manually.